The GKM correspondence in dimension 6: Rigidity

 \begin{prop} Let $X$ be a smooth orientable $T$-manifold whose one-skeleton is the $T$-space encoded in a GKM graph $(\Gamma,\alpha)$.
-Then there is a smooth codimension $0$ submanifold with boundary which contains the one-skeleton of the action and which is equivariantly homeomorphic to the manifold $M$ constructed in Section \ref{sec:realization}. \end{prop}
+Then there is a smooth codimension $0$ submanifold $\tilde{M}$ with boundary which contains the one-skeleton of the action and which is equivariantly homeomorphic to the manifold $M$ constructed in Section \ref{sec:realization}.
+Moreover if $X'$ is another $T$-manifold as above, then we can choose an analogous neighbourhood $\tilde{M}'\subset X'$ of the one-skeleton such that $\tilde{M}'$ is equivariantly diffeomorphic to $\tilde{M}$. \end{prop}

 \begin{proof} We choose a $T$-invariant Riemannian metric $g$ on $X$ such that for any fixed point $p$ the exponential map $T_p X\rightarrow X$ is an isometry on a small neighbourhood $U_p$ of the origin, i.e.\ $g$ is flat around the fixed points.
 For a fixed point $p$ corresponding to some vertex $v\in V(\Gamma)$, the $T$-representation $T_p X$ decomposes as the sum of irreducible $2$-dimensional subrepresentations $V_i$, $i=1,2,3$.
 Now choose $\varepsilon$ small enough such that is contained in $U_p$.
 In particular $\exp(\tilde{B_v})$ is a neighbourhood of $p$ isometric to $\tilde{B}_v$.